-Ask Your Questions About TIME's Magazine Covers in a Reddit AMA With D.W.
+Ask Questions About TIME's Magazine Covers in a Reddit AMA With D.W.
 Pine

 Over the past year, TIME’s covers have highlighted the stories of communities fighting for change — from underpaid teachers in America to grieving parents of school shooting victims.
 They’ve featured breakthroughs in the entertainment industry, including Black Panther and Crazy Rich Asians — films that brought the topic of diversity in Hollywood to the forefront.
 And they’ve depicted a string of tumultuous storylines in Donald Trump’s presidency.

-On Friday, Pine will answer your questions about TIME’s weekly covers — and the process that goes into making them — in a Reddit AMA.
+This Friday, Pine will answer your questions about TIME’s weekly covers — and the process that goes into making them — in a Reddit AMA.
 The AMA will take place from 1 p.m.
 ET to 2 p.m.
 ET in the subreddit r/IAmA.